dyorg/slim-token-authentication/README.md

 By default middleware tries to find token from `Authorization` header.
 You can change header name using `header` option.
 Is expected in Authorization header the value format as `Bearer <token>`, it is matched using a regular expression.
-If you wants works without token type or with other token type, like `Basic <token>`, you can change the regular expression pattern setting it in `regex` option.
+If you want to work without token type or with other token type, like `Basic <token>`, you can change the regular expression pattern setting it on `regex` option.
 You can disabled authentication via header setting `header` option as null.

 ```php